Activities to do with an Alzheimer’s patient

 Do not feel the project has to be completed in one sitting; completing the project over several sittings is another way of keeping your patient active.
 The project is completed when the patient says it’s completed; don’t ever say that it’s finished before the patient says it’s finished.

-Something as simple as putting scrapbook together certainly qualifies as a creative project.
+Something as simple as putting a scrapbook together certainly qualifies as a creative project.
 Organizing old photographs in a scrapbook can bring back memories, bring back emotions, and can be a very enjoyable activity.
 There are whole websites dedicated to scrapbooking.
 Visit some of these sites to get ideas and instruction.
 A scrapbook will keep you and your patient busy while keeping the mind for your patient active.

-Pets have way of making people feel good about themselves; pets usually react very positively to people who show an interest in them.
+Pets have a way of making people feel good about themselves; pets usually react very positively to people who show an interest in them.
 Pets crave attention just like humans do.
 Studies have shown that people who have had pets live longer, happier lives.

 You have to keep in mind not every patient will react positively to pets; people who have had pets in the past will react better than patients who have not had any pets before.
 Ask yourself what type of pet would be good for your patient.
 For example, patients who are a little more mobile and active may enjoy a dog more than a cat.
 People who are less mobile may prefer a cat over a dog.
 Any way you look at it, pets can have a very positive effect on your patient.